julioolivares/class-validator-to-open-api/README.md

 **Empty schema generated**

+- For pure TypeScript classes: Ensure your class has properly typed properties
-- Ensure your class has class-validator decorators
+- For class-validator enhanced: Ensure your class has class-validator decorators
 - Check that the class is properly exported/imported
 - Verify TypeScript compilation is working

+**Works without decorators but want validation?**

+Pure TypeScript classes work immediately, but if you want enhanced validation schemas:

+1. Install class-validator: `npm install class-validator`
+2. Add decorators to your properties
+3. Enable `experimentalDecorators: true` in tsconfig.json

 **Nested objects not working**